There are around 450 professional jockeys currently licenced in Great Britain, along with 300 amateurs.

 Some races are for Apprentices or Conditional jockeys only, but generally they can compete with professional jockeys who have no claim.

 Some jockeys ride as amateurs with careers outside the saddle.
 It is not uncommon for amateurs to win even the most iconic races in Britain.
-Certain races are designated for amateur jockeys only, but generally professionals and amateurs compete together.
+Certain races are designated for amateur jockeys only, but generally speaking, professionals and amateurs compete together.